Regional geology field course

 After graduation

-If you study Earth Science, you have good career opportunities both in Sweden and abroad.
+If you study Earth Sciences at the University of Gothenburg, you can expect good career opportunities both in Sweden and abroad.
 You can choose to work in industry, as a consultant, project manager or in public administration.

 Our former students work, for example, with natural resource management, environmental issues and urban planning, you also have great opportunities to focus on the particular area you are interested in.